Groupmestats/groupmestats/README.md

 scraper -f config_file [-t time]

+Scraper uses a sqlite3 database with three tables:

+**users**
+Name(TEXT) - Name of the user, when first added Uid(INT) - Unique Groupme user id

+**messages**
+id(INT) - Unique groupme message id
+created_at(INT) - Time, in seconds from epoch, of message cretion user_id(INT) - Unique Groupme user id text(TEXT) - Message text image(TEXT) - Image url.
+'None' if there was no attachment

+**likes**
+message_id(INT) - Unique groupme message id
+user_id(INT) - Unique Groupme user id

 The command configure_scrapper will prompt the user for their config file, database file, oauth token, and group name.
-It will also create the 'users' and 'messages' tables.
-This is to be run before running scraper.
+It will also create the sqlite3 tables.
+This is to be run before running scraper for the first time.

 For more information on Groupme oauth, see here: https://dev.groupme.com/tutorials/oauth